gale13/gale13.github.io/index.md

 #### Academic Services
 - **[2023]** **[2022]** Teaching Assistant for the course "Mathematical Fundamentals in Computer Science", CS2304 (SJTU).
+- **[2023]** Student Mentor for the 43rd PRP Project on Deep Learning Theory, Technology, and Application at Shanghai Jiao Tong University.

 #### Social Services
 - **[2021-2022]** Chairperson of the Shanghai Jiao Tong University Graduate Student Union.